maxcwolf/ArtMap/README.md

 ## Motivation
 Have you ever wanted to see where all the best street art and graffiti was located in your city?
 Now you can with artMAP!

-Whenever I moved to a new city, I love discovering where all the great art is located.
+Whenever I move to a new city, I love discovering where all the great art is located.
+Now you can share your discoveries, and if you're the artist, share your own creations with other art lovers.

 ## Screenshots
-Include logo/demo screenshot etc.
+Will include logo/demo screenshot etc.

 ## Tech/framework used